-The cost of Parenting Coordination is $625/per co-parent (Total $1250).
+The cost of Parenting Coordination includes an upfront cost of $2,000/per co-parent (Total $4000).
 This includes a one-year subscription for each co-parent to Our Family Wizard, a third-party co-parenting messaging app for use on smart device and/or computer; one individual session with the Parenting Coordinator, and one joint session with the co-parents and the Parenting Coordinator.
 The remainder is placed in a retainer escrow, which will be used as a drawdown source.
 Drawdowns will occur in the event that the Parenting Coordinator is forced to intervene on high-conflict correspondence on Our Family Wizard.
 The cost for each intervention required is $37.50 and will be either deducted from the offending party's retainer, or split between the co-parents in a no-fault intervention.
-Any sessions that occur or are required or requested after the first individual sessions and the joint session will cost $125 for each co-parent.
-Retainers must be reimpressed by co-parents in $200 increments once that party's escrow has reached a balance of $75.
+Any sessions that occur or are required or requested after the first individual sessions and the joint session will cost $150 for each co-parent.
+Retainers must be reimpressed by co-parents in $500 increments once that party's escrow has reached a balance of $75.

 How are Parenting Coordinators paid?